jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Line Alignment

-- 1: Line convergence is…
+- 1: Line convergence is...
 - 2: Dimensional convergence with only target convergance
 - 3: Dimensional convergence with source convergance and target convergence
 - 4: Disturbance of convergance:
     - Alignment disturbance
     - Angle disturbance
     - Solutions for disturbance
         - Total solution annuls convergence completely
         - Two metric rules create convergence again:
             - Lines go from center to center
             - Symbols are proportionate.
                 - Rules:
                     - To their encapsulation level
                     - To the quantity of contained symbols
                 - When proportionality causes a deeper object to be smaller, then it works *with* the convergence.
-Then proportionality causes a deeper symbol to be bigger, it works against the convergence and can actually show divergence. <However lines still group themselves together>.
+Then proportionality causes a deeper symbol to be bigger, it works against the convergence and can actually show divergence. < However lines still group themselves together >.
 It’s encapsulation level fighting against quantity of contained symbols.
     - Exact and approximate alignment
         - Simple example allows exact alignment.
 This situation occurs in many places in a diagram
         - Complexer example shows inaxact alignment:
             - More than two children
             - Both source and target convergence
         - Multiple lines fight.
 - Exaggerated convergence
     - Quanta of a distance unit
     - Varying distance unit over line segments
     - Removing dimensions from the line convergence
     - Varying the presence of dimensions over line segments.
     - Varying Quanta of distance unit between two crossings
         - This rule is a part annihilation of the exaggerated convergence.

 I have to have a term for the piece of line in between two crossings: line segment.